 03. Notice of Hearing Rights.
+(7-1-24)

-- (3-23-22) - a.
+- a.
 Every parolee arrested on a Commission warrant for alleged violation(s) of parole is entitled to a fair and impartial hearing of the factual allegations of violation of the conditions of parole.
-(3-23-22) - b.
-The parolee shall be provided pertinent due process.
-Any notice entitled to a parolee arrested by Commission warrant will includeing written notice of the date, time, and location of any and all public hearings involved in the disposition process.
+(7-1-24) - b.
+Any notice entitled to a parolee arrested by Commission warrant will include written notice of the date, time, and location of any and all public hearings involved in the disposition process.
+(7-1-24)

-(3-23-22) - 04.
-Witnesses.
+- 04. Witnesses.
 The accusing parole officer or alleged parole violator may present witnesses in support or defense of the allegations of parole violation.
-(3-23-22) - a.
+(7-1-24) - a.
 The Commission has no subpoena power to compel any witness to attend a hearing.
 The alleged parole violator may make a timely written request to the Commission office for certain adverse witnesses to be available for cross-examination, and such request must include the name, address, telephone number, email, and relationship to the case; the hearing officer will make reasonable efforts to request their participation.
 However, it is the alleged parole violator's responsibility and the accusing parole officer's responsibility to notify their witnesses of the date, time, and location of any and all hearings or change of hearings.

-(3-23-22) - b.
+(7-1-24) - b.
 If it is determined by the hearing officer or the Executive Director that the identification of an informant or the personal appearance of a witness would subject such person to potential risk or harm, confrontation or cross-examination will not be allowed, and the record will reflect such determination.
-(3-23-22) - 05.
+(7-1-24) - 05.
 Attorney.
 The alleged parole violator may utilize the services of an attorney at any public hearing conducted during the disposition process.
-(3-23-22) - a.
+(7-1-24) - a.
 An attorney will be paid at the alleged parole violator's expense.
-(3-23-22) - b.
+(7-1-24) - b.
 It is the alleged parole violator's responsibility to notify his attorney of the date, time, and location of any and all hearings or change of hearings.
 The alleged parole violator's attorney may make a request of the Commission office to be notified of any hearings and if requested in writing, the Commission office will provide the attorney with copies of reports or documents that are subject to disclosure according to the public records act.

 - c.
 Commission Provided Attorney.
 Prior to a hearing, the alleged parole violator may request legal representation be provided by the Commission.
-The Executive Director or designee will determine if the facts presented by the alleged parole violation, or the circumstances of the alleged parole violator demonstrate that alleged parole violator does not understand the proceedings and is otherwise incapable of representing himself.
-(3-23-22) - i.
+The Executive Director or designee will determine if the facts presented by the alleged parole violation or the circumstances of the alleged parole violator demonstrate that alleged parole violator does not understand the proceedings and is otherwise incapable of representing himself.
+(7-1-24) - i.
 If a hearing officer, after meeting with the alleged parole violator, believes that the individual is not able to fully understand the hearing proceedings or is otherwise incapable of representing himself, the hearing officer shall notify the Executive Director.
 Upon receipt of such notification, the Executive Director or the Commission will make an attorney available to assist the alleged parole violator at the Commission's expense if the facts presented demonstrate that the alleged parole violator meets the criteria for Commission-provided attorney.
 In reaching this decision, the Executive Director or Commission shall: